Workplace safety in healthcare settings: Identifying whether patients are currently at risk of violence

 The STAMP violence assessment framework lists elements of patient behaviour that are correlated with violence, and was developed in 2005 by Luck, Jackson and Usher.
-This model was later extended by the authours into an 18-point violence assessment tool.
+This model was later extended by the authors into an 18-point violence assessment tool.
 Looking at the predictors in the violence assessment tool, resisting nonconsensual healthcare was found to be the best predictory of violence, followed by aggressive language and yelling.

 Assertiveness training

-Although many studies looking at the effectiveness of training have provided inconclusive results, a study by Lin et al. positively correlated the improvement of assertiveness and self-esteem with an assertiveness training programme.
+Although multiple studies looking at the effectiveness of training have provided inconclusive results, a study by Lin et al. positively correlated the improvement of assertiveness and self-esteem with an assertiveness training programme.
 The programme targets difficult interactions that we may face in day-to-day life and includes both, behavioural and cognitive techniques.
 The effectiveness of training is measured using the Assertive Scale, Esteem Scale, and Interpersonal Communication Satisfaction Inventory.

 Evaluating the effectiveness of training

 It remains that training is not universally or consistently offered to healthcare workers.
 Beale et al. found that the levels of training offered ranged from nothing to high-level restraint/self-defense training.
 A report by the National Audit Office (NAO) in 2003 found that, within mental health trusts, a reactionary approach tends to prioritise over prevention.
-Although criticised by many; restraint, seclusion and medication are used (Wright 1999, Gudjonsson et al. 2004).
+Although criticised by some; restraint, seclusion and medication are used (Wright 1999, Gudjonsson et al. 2004).
 Breakaway techniques, restraint, rapid tranquilisation or isolation tend to be recommended when violence is instigated with a failure to prevent aggression.
 This correlates to the level of training offered, which dominates in these areas, however lacks in situation risk assessment and customer care–methods that are vital in a preventative approach to prevent escalation of the situation, causing for reactionary measures to be brought into play.

 The study by Beale et al. therefore provides the following advice as to good practice: